III:00:03 Student Disciplinary Rules

 c.
 The student is willing to accept the appropriate University official’s adjudication as final and waives his/her right to appeal.

 4. Students who are subject to imposition of disciplinary sanctions other than suspension or expulsion will be accorded a disciplinary conference with the appropriate university official.
-A preliminary review conference may be converted to a disciplinary conference at the student's election.
+A preliminary review conference will be converted to a disciplinary conference at the student’s election or at the staff member’s discretion if a sanction of suspension or expulsion is not being sought.
 The university official may refer any case which is unduly complex or which contains a genuinely disputed issue of material fact(s) for a hearing by the appropriate adjudicatory body.
 The following procedural protections will be afforded the student at and/or during the disciplinary conference:

 a.
 The student shall be advised of the breach of policy/policies of which he/she is charged;